Easy Tomato Basil Pasta Sauce

 Storage

-Refrigerator: Store in an airtight container in the refrigerator for up to 4 days.
+Refrigerator: Store in an airtight container in the fridge for up to 4 days.

 Freezer: You can freeze this sauce for up to 2 months.